OF THE BOARD OF TRUSTEES

 Policies of the Board of Trustees

-The Board will adopt policies to state official positions of the University, to establish substantive educational functions of the University, to guide operations of the University, or to define practices to be followed by the University.
+The Board will adopt policies to state official positions of the System, to establish substantive educational functions of the System, to guide operations of the System, or to define practices to be followed by the System.
 Policies shall be approved, modified, or withdrawn by majority vote of the Board.

 Amendment or Repeal of Bylaws